balli712/ttrend/README.md

 ## Project Description

-Deploy a container application and Prometheus to Kubernetes automatically with tools including Terraform, Ansible, Jenkins, Maven, SonarQube, Artifactory and Helm.
+Deploy a container application and Prometheus&Grafana to Kubernetes automatically with tools including Terraform, Ansible, Jenkins, Maven, SonarQube, Artifactory and Helm.

 ## Ttrend application